PeterLZhou/slate/source/index.html.md

 apply plugin: "co.langapi.langplugin"
 ```

-If your build files are in Kotlin, visit [here](https://plugins.gradle.org/plugin/co.langapi.langplugin) for more details.
+You can add the plugin by making a small modification to your build.gradle file.
+If your build files are in Kotlin, visit [official instructions](https://plugins.gradle.org/plugin/co.langapi.langplugin) for more details.

 ## Run init